 22. % CMPAS Only — The regional contract manager completes this item for CMPAS cases.
 Enter the percentage copayment amount as determined by the CMPAS contract and appropriate information letter.

 23a.
-For PAS — Check the appropriate box to indicate whether the individual is receiving CAS, PHC or FC.
+For PAS — Check the appropriate box to indicate whether the person is receiving CAS, PHC or FC.

 23b.
-For DAHS — Check the appropriate box to indicate whether the individual is receiving Title XIX or Title XX DAHS.
+For DAHS — Check the appropriate box to indicate whether the person is receiving Title XIX or Title XX DAHS.